darshit-shah/smartfilter/README.md

 ```

-## Why To with an Example
+## Why node-cross-filter?

-In this section I want to explain "Why should anybody use node-cross-filter" instead of writing queries or logic manually?
+In this section I want to explain "Why should anybody use node-cross-filter" instead of writing queries or logic manually in traditional way?

-Let me explain you with appropriate example which will compare traditional approach and node-cross-filter's approach to provide solution.
+Let me explain you with appropriate example which will compare traditional approach and node-cross-filter's approach  of providing solution.

 ```js